rwcaster1/Aflatoxin/High Throughput Testing.md

 ### Day 3/4: PURIFICATION (~3hrs minimum)

 1. Lyse cells via BugBuster (~30min) or Freeze/Thaw Cycles (~3hours)
- * FREEZE/THAW
+#### FREEZE/THAW
-   o With repeater add 250uL of appropriate lysis buffer and re-suspend with mixmate (5min at 1500rpm) OR with Pipettman o Place plates in -80 for 15 minutes to freeze o Pull plates out and let thaw for 35 minutes.
-Shake plate at 1500rpm while thawing. o If doing multiple plates, then rotate plates letting each plate shake for 10minutes. o Make sure cells have thawed, then place back in -80 and repeat so cells are frozen a total of 3 times!
+ * With repeater add 250uL of appropriate lysis buffer and re-suspend with mixmate (5min at 1500rpm) OR with Pipettman
+ * Place plates in -80 for 15 minutes to freeze
+ * Pull plates out and let thaw for 35 minutes.
+Shake plate at 1500rpm while thawing.
+ * If doing multiple plates, then rotate plates letting each plate shake for 10minutes.
+ * Make sure cells have thawed, then place back in -80 and repeat so cells are frozen a total of 3 times!
 If cells have not thawed let mix at room temp for longer!

- BUGBUSTER
+#### BUGBUSTER
- With repeater add 250uL of appropriate lysis buffer and re-suspend with mixmate (2min at 1000rpm) OR with Pipettman
+ * With repeater add 250uL of appropriate lysis buffer and re-suspend with mixmate (2min at 1000rpm) OR with Pipettman
- Continue to incubate at room temp for 20min, mixing with plate mixer (1000rpm). o If you are worried about protein stability then incubate in the cold room for one- hour using plate shaker to continuously mix (1200rpm).
+ * Continue to incubate at room temp for 20min, mixing with plate mixer (1000rpm).
+  * If you are worried about protein stability then incubate in the cold room for one- hour using plate shaker to continuously mix (1200rpm).

-o Pellet Insoluble Matter &amp; Clarify Supernatant (~1 hour)  Spin the lysis for 60min at 4000rpm (spin longer if supernatant is not clear enough.
+ * Pellet Insoluble Matter &amp; Clarify Supernatant (~1 hour)
+ * Spin the lysis for 60min at 4000rpm (spin longer if supernatant is not clear enough.
 But one hour should really be sufficient!)
- If the supernatant still looks cloudy you need to clarify first, but if clear this step can be skipped.
+ * If the supernatant still looks cloudy you need to clarify first, but if clear this step can be skipped.
- To clarify: Carefully transfer 200uL of supernatant to a Millipore Multiscreen-HTS DV 0.65um hydrophil low protein binding filter plate (Part #: MSDVN6550) with a Costar V-bottom plate (fisher part #: 07-200- 695) taped below as a collection plate.
+ * To clarify: Carefully transfer 200uL of supernatant to a Millipore Multiscreen-HTS DV 0.65um hydrophil low protein binding filter plate (Part #: MSDVN6550) with a Costar V-bottom plate (fisher part #: 07-200- 695) taped below as a collection plate.
- Try to avoid picking up pellet, but a small amount is normal to pick up in this step.
+  * Try to avoid picking up pellet, but a small amount is normal to pick up in this step.
  Spin 2000g for 20minutes (or until most of the supernatant has gone through)

 o Purification (~1 hrs)